-When you contact us we'll explain the process and tell you about the children who need new families.
+When you contact us, we'll explain the process and tell you about the children who need new families.
 We'll give you lots of information, answer your questions about adoption and send you our information pack.
-We'll also arrange to visit you in your home for further discussions.
+You could choose to attend one of our information events to help you to decide if you want to proceed further.

 Registration and checks.

-Once you have the information you can register your interest in adoption with us.
+Once you have the information, you can register your interest in adoption with us.
+We'll arrange to visit you in your home for further discussions.
 This is the start of Stage One.
 A dedicated social worker will take you through the process.
 We'll take up your references and checks and you'll arrange an adoption medical with your GP.
 Stage One takes eight weeks to complete.

 All applicants attend our preparation training which we run in groups throughout the year.
 You'll meet other applicants at the same stage, learn more about the process and the children as well as child development and the best ways to support adopted children.
 You'll also meet people who've already adopted and hear about their experiences.